How Long Do Boilers Last? Timescales & Boiler Lifespan Guide

 You might even be tempted to put a container underneath and empty every now and then when it’s full.
-But, you should be aware that every drop of water means that the pipes leading from your boiler are deteriorating.
+Your boiler’s pipes are deteriorating with every drop of water.

 It may sound odd, but hot water and central heating pipes don’t mix.
 The heat makes the hot water expand, which puts pressure on the pipe’s joints and causes them to rust and leak.

 If you don’t attend to a leak quickly, it will only get worse and soon cause much bigger problems.
-It’s already likely that the efficiency levels of your boiler have dropped.
+It’s already likely that your boiler’s efficiency levels have dropped.

 Call out the professionals!

 Calling out the engineers is so important as soon as there is a leak.
 Not only will you be able to take measures to prevent further leaks from entering your property but also the engineer can inspect the pipework for any other damage that may need to be fixed.